-Article Added By secretariat
+Article Added By office

 Did you have a great primary school experience?
 Did it leave an impact on your life?
 Did it help you develop the skills and knowledge you need to succeed in secondary school, and later life?
 If you answered yes to any of these questions, perhaps the time has come for you to consider sending your child to a private primary school.
 With so many options available, including state-funded, church-funded and independent schools, parents are presented with various educational provision options.
 Read on to find out why sending your child to a private primary school could open new doors for them as they continue their education.

 Children are naturally curious, and they often want to explore the world around them.
 However, they need boundaries and a safe space to do this.
 If your child is attending a private school, you can rest assured that they are in a safe environment where rules and regulations are clear and consistent.
 Additionally, private schools often have a dedicated team of staff members who are trained in child safeguarding and first aid.
 This is beneficial for your child if they happen to come across an emergency, as they will have people to turn to for help.

 Most people associate private schools with being more expensive than state-funded schools.
 However, smaller class sizes could lead to lower costs for parents.
 This is because smaller class sizes generally mean the school has fewer teachers, which in turn could mean lower salaries.
 If your child is attending a private primary school, they are more likely to have smaller class sizes.
 While this could be true with state-funded primary schools, they might struggle to accommodate all of their students due to high demand.
 In smaller class sizes, teachers can focus more on each student and their individual development.
 This can be beneficial for your child, as it could allow them to progress through the curriculum at a faster rate.